mattearly/dmpower/README.md

-# dmpower-dungeons-and-dragons-5e
+# dmpower

-dmpower is a terminal-based Dungeons & Dragons 5th edition toolkit intended for Dungeon Master's use.
-Its primary use is to hasten game prep and on the fly assistance. dmpower runs in your terminal window and prompts all available options.
-I take personal care to make sure everything it presents is accurate and stable.
+A Dungeons & Dragons 5th edition toolkit intended for Dungeon Master's use.
+Its primary use is to hasten game prep and on the fly assistance.
+Runs in your terminal window and prompts all available options.

 ## Core Features